 Jewish dietary laws were the epitome of religion.
 Yes, the distinction between clean and unclean had some definite health benefits - especially in a day when meat wasn't always properly prepped and refrigerated.

 But kosher laws were part of a bigger picture.

-God had conditioned Israel to approach life in a certain manner.
-All of life was to be delineated as clean and unclean - holy and unholy - pure and impure - acceptable to God and unacceptable to God.
+God had ingrained in His people, Israel, a sense of right and wrong.
+Almost every dimension of life was delineated as clean and unclean, holy and unholy, pure and impure, acceptable to God and unacceptable to God.

-This distinction was a grid that overlaid ever dimension of Jewish life - food, sacrifice, washing, houses, even people.
+This distinction was a grid that overlaid food, sacrifices, washing, houses, even people.
 The Law provided a means of differentiating "good" from "bad."
-By learning the Law you could pick out the good guys from the bad guys.

-And this is the purpose behind not just Jewish religion, but all religion.
-Muslim religion, Buddhist religion, even pseudo-Christian religion defines clean from unclean - acceptable from unacceptable.

-Every religion has standards, and taboos, and rituals that allow you to label people "pure" and "defiled."
+And by learning the Law, you could pick out the good guys from the bad guys.
+This is the purpose behind not just Jewish religion, but all religion: Muslim religion, Buddhist religion, even pseudo-Christian.
+All religions define clean from unclean - acceptable from unacceptable.
+It contains standards, and taboos, and rituals that allow you to label people "pure" or "defiled."

 Often liberal critics attack religion as the enemy of unity.
 They claim religion is the Great Divider in the world.
 Rather than bring us together, it keeps us apart.
 It separates us into factions and inflames hostilities.

-In a sense this is true.
-Every religion provides criteria that divides up humanity into holy and unholy.
+And in a sense this is true.
+Every religion provides criteria that divide up humanity into holy and unholy.